 Unfortunately, our office at Sandeman House is not wheelchair accessible at this time.
 However, there may be something we can do to accommodate persons with certain mobility impairments.
 Please note, Sandeman House does not currently have an induction loop.
 If you have any questions regarding access to the building or gardens, please don't hesitate to get in touch with Meg Elphee on 0131 524 0173 or email Meg.Elphee@scottishbooktrust.com.

 Technical information about this website's accessibility

-Scottish Book Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018(this will open in a new window).
+Scottish Book Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons.

 - Some older Microsoft Office and PDF documents on our website are not fully accessible to screen reader software.
 This fails WCAG success criterion 1.1.1 Non-text Content.
 In 2021–22 we created and implemented accessible document templates supported by organisation-wide training.
 All new Microsoft Office and PDF documents uploaded to our website are created using our accessible templates.